 Quite often, coaches whose philosophies are more ‘defence-minded’ will get criticism from fans and pundits.
-The likes of Jose Mourinho, Antonio Conte and Rafa Benitez have all come under such scrutiny during their careers, especially while at clubs whose supporters identify with a more offensive approach.
+The likes of Jose Mourinho and Rafa Benitez have come under such scrutiny during their careers, especially while at clubs whose supporters identify with a more offensive approach.

-Most football fans would like their team’s to be offensive and positive in their play.
-But not if it comes at a cost.
-Arsene Wenger’s Arsenal side, particularly in the second half of his tenure, were a possession focused team filled with technical players.
-They played incredible football at times, with their one and two touch play on the edge of the opponent’s box producing some memorable goals.
+Most football fans would like their team’s to be offensive and positive in their play, but not if it comes at a cost.
+Arsene Wenger’s Arsenal side, particularly in the second half of his tenure, were a possession focused side filled with technical players.
+They played incredible football at times, with their one and two touch passing on the edge of the opponent’s box producing some memorable goals.

 In the end, Wenger was hunted out of the Emirates Stadium by unhappy customers, who believed his lack of defensive nous had cost them success in recent years.
 The question is, can a coach implement a system that makes his team equally proficient at defending as they are at attacking?
 Is it possible to dominate games and still be compact and secure without the ball?
 The answer, thankfully, is yes.
 This article will explore how it can be done.